Last weekend (22nd – 25th September 2017), myself, my girlfriend, my brother and our friend went to Centre Parcs in Elveden for a long weekend.

 Upon entering the pool area, you quickly find yourself doing laps of the various slides, flumes and rapids.

 For us, the rapids were by far the main attraction.
-The strange hilarity of crashing into a complete stranger as you slide down the course just never seemed to get old!
+The strange hilarity of crashing into a complete stranger as you slide down the course just never seems to get old!

 I took an underwater action camera along and strapped it to a headband so we could get some footage of the trip.
 I made a quick video using iMovie and uploaded it to Youtube, here it is: